 These exercises involve movement and make up a large part of a shoulder rehab program.
 They can usually begin as soon as pain allows, although check with your therapist or trainer which are suitable for your specific injury.
 Working the medial or internal rotation muscles is important after shoulder injuries, especially dislocations and impingement syndromes.

 Start with the band attached to a fixed point to your side.
-Hold other end of the band in one hand, with the elbow bent and upper arm by your side.
+Hold the other end of the band in one hand, with the elbow bent and upper arm by your side.

 Keeping the elbow by your side, move your hand towards your stomach as far as is comfortable.
 Slowly return to the starting position.